intershop/intershop-pwa/docs/guides/migrations.md

 We still use deprecated form properties like 'templateOptions' and 'expressionProperties' for compatibility reasons but we are going to replace them in the next major release.

 The two small black triangle images `active_catalog.png` (header: when hovering a catalog) and `budget-bar-indicator.png` (my account: budget bar) are removed and replaced by CSS styling.
-The basket empty image `empty-cart.png` is removed and replaced with CSS styling.
+The image for an empty basket `empty-cart.png` is removed and replaced with CSS styling.
-The sprite image `product_sprite.png` is removed and replaced with localized text for "New", "Sale" and "Top" with the according CSS styling.
+The sprite image `product_sprite.png` is removed and replaced with localized text for "New", "Sale", and "Top" with the according CSS styling.

-After entering a desired delivery date on the checkout shipping page and after submitting the order the desired delivery date will be saved at all basket items, if necessary.
+After entering a desired delivery date on the checkout shipping page and after submitting the order, the desired delivery date will be saved at all basket items if necessary.
-In case of large basket (> 20 items) this might cause (unacceptable) long response times.
+In case of large baskets (> 20 items) this might cause long response times.
-You can keep the existing behavior by modifying the updateBasketItemsDesiredDeliveryDate() method of the basket service to always return an empty array without doing anything.
+You can keep the existing behavior by modifying the _updateBasketItemsDesiredDeliveryDate()_ method of the basket service to always return an empty array without doing anything.

 The `ProductsService` was changed to use `extended=true` REST calls for product details and variations to fetch variation attributes with additional `attributeType` and `metaData` information that can be used to control the rendering of different variation select types.
 The added `VariationAttributeMapper` maps the additional information in a backwards compatible way.
-To handle the different variation select rendering types the existing `ProductVariationSelectComponent` now contains the logic to select the fitting variation select rendering component.
+To handle the different variation select rendering types, the existing `ProductVariationSelectComponent` now contains the logic to select the fitting variation select rendering component.
 The rendering and behavior of the existing `ProductVariationSelectComponent` as a standard select box was moved to the new `ProductVariationSelectDefaultComponent`.
 A `ProductVariationSelectSwatchComponent` for colorCode and swatchImage variation select rendering and a `ProductVariationSelectEnhancedComponent` for a select box rendering with color codes or swatch images and a mobile optimization were added.

 The user authentication process has changed.
 User authentication tokens are requested from the ICM server using the `/token` REST endpoint now.
-Regarding this, the logout action triggers a service, which revokes the current available access token on the ICM backend.
+Regarding this, the logout action triggers a service which revokes the currently available access token on the ICM backend.
-If the logout was successful, then all personalized information is removed from the ngrx store.
+If the logout was successful, all personalized information is removed from the ngrx store.
 Please use `logoutUser({ revokeToken: false })` from the account facade or dispatch `logoutUserSuccess` instead of the `logoutUser` action to use the old behavior.

 ## 3.0 to 3.1